 IPX6 Waterproof – Take it Practically Anywhere

 A water-resistance rating of IPX6 means the HD7 can withstand practically any contact with water aside from being completely submerged.
-The HD7 will survive anything from some light water droplets from rain, the shower, or the pool to high-pressure water impact from any angle.
-The HD7 can be taken under a waterfall, to the desert, on the beach, or in the snow without facing any damages.
+The HD7 will survive anything from light water droplets from rain, the shower, or the pool to high-pressure water impact from any angle.
+The HD7 can be taken under a waterfall, to the desert, on the beach, or in the snow without facing any damage.

 Layout and Design – Easy to Use and Well-Built

 As for the actual design of the speaker, the HD7 is round, with flattened spaces along the edges to prevent the speaker from rolling around.
-All the buttons and controls are found on top of the speaker and can perform all basic commands relating to music playback, phone communications, source toggling, and stereo pairing.
+All the buttons and controls are on top of the speaker and can perform all basic commands relating to music playback, phone communications, source toggling, and stereo pairing.

 Beneath the speaker, you will find the pull-away panel that exposes the Micro-USB port for charging the HD7, the 3.5mm Auxiliary port, and the bike mount attachment.